s-macke/AdventureAI/README.md

 4. Basic logical thinking.
 Such as if the door is closed, you have to open it first.
 5. Basic knowledge of text adventures.
 Especially the concept of short clear commands and variations to try.
 6. Further knowledge about text adventures.
 Especially the command "inventory" is probably necessary to enter the shower.
+7. Long context support.
+Actually there is not much, that you have to remember.
+The game guides you to the ending.
+But at least, the AI has to play for over 6000 tokens to the bad ending.
-7. To understand the narrative of the story after the first run.
+8. To understand the narrative of the story after the first run.
+9. To act differently in the second run.

 ### Evaluation of other models